bnaucler/tinlightwifi/README.md

 See header of src/main.ino for more information.

-This project has been created with vim & platformIO on Mac OS X.
+This project has been created with platformIO on Arch Linux.

+## Written by
+Björn Westerberg Nauclér (mail@bnaucler.se) 2016-2017

+## License
+MIT (do whatever you want)